 - Fully integrated with the Calibre platform, popular layout environments and industry standard formats.

-Calibre RVE™ provides a graphical results viewing environment that can be used with all Calibre tools and popular design layout tools to reduce debug time by visually identifying design errors instantly in the user’s own design environment.
+Calibre RVE™-graphical results viewing environment to reduce debug time by visually identifying design errors instantly in the user’s own design environment.

-The Calibre DESIGNrev layout viewer speeds full-chip design completions and tape-outs by rapidly loading, displaying and saving large GDSII and OASIS® files.
+Calibre DESIGNrev layout viewer speeds full-chip design completions & tape-outs by rapidly loading, displaying & saving large GDSII & OASIS® files.